googleapis/google-cloud-node/README.md

 service from Google Cloud Platform.
 A detailed overview is available on [Pub/Sub docs](https://developers.google.com/pubsub/overview).

-Note: Google Cloud Pub/Sub API is not publicly available yet and the client library we provide is currently experimental.
-We may break the interfaces anytime and/or make significant changes to the API.
+Note: Google Cloud Pub/Sub API is available as a Limited Preview and the client library we provide is currently experimental.
+The API and/or the client might be changed in backward-incompatible ways.
-Use the Pub/Sub client at your own risk.
+This API is not subject to any SLA or deprecation policy.
+Request to be whitelisted to use it by filling the [Limited Preview application form](https://docs.google.com/a/google.com/forms/d/1IQY4LAbISLa86uxRv2dKAzkeWOyNZda_tUn7xgVYeoE/viewform).

 #### Configuration